Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors

-{\it Effective Hamiltonian.} Let us define the eigenvalues (bands) and the eigenstates of the normal state Hamiltonian $H(\textbf{p})$, as $E_i(\textbf{p})$ and $ \phi_i (\textbf{p})$, $i=1,...N$.
-Take that for every $\textbf{p}$ at the normal state's Fermi surface there is only one eigenvalue equal to the chemical potential $\mu$, i. e. that the normal Fermi surface is non-degenerate.
-There could be more than one connected Fermi surface, but without inversion there is no double degeneracy of the Fermi surface at any momentum $\textbf{p}$; the TR alone implies only that if a momentum $\textbf{p}$ belongs to the Fermi surface, the opposite momentum $-\textbf{p}$ does as well.
+{\it Effective Hamiltonian.}--Let us define the eigenvalues (bands) and the eigenstates of the normal state Hamiltonian $H(\textbf{p})$, as $E_i(\textbf{p})$ and $ \phi_i (\textbf{p})$, $i=1,...N$.
+We consider a momentum $\textbf{p}$ at the normal state's Fermi surface at which there is only one eigenvalue equal to the chemical potential $\mu$, since the normal Fermi surface is in general nondegenerate, except possibly at special points.
+There could be more than one connected Fermi surface, but without inversion there is no forced double degeneracy of the Fermi surface at all momenta $\textbf{p}$; the TR alone implies only that if a momentum $\textbf{p}$ belongs to the Fermi surface, the opposite momentum $-\textbf{p}$ does as well.
 We may call the eigenstate with its energy arbitrarily close to the Fermi surface $\phi_1 (\textbf{p})$ ``light", and the remaining $N-1$ eigenstates ``heavy".
 This separation may depend on the Fermi surface point under consideration.

 The spectrum of the Bogoliubov quasiparticles at a momentum $\textbf{p}$ is given by the solution of the equation for the real frequency $\omega$